fbpx

 14 Reasons Life is Easier When You Homeschool

-The big question I get from non-homeschoolers, after “what about socialization”, is “how do you find the time?”
+The big question I get from non-homeschoolers after “What about socialization,” is, “How do you find the time?”
 Most people already feel like their lives are too busy; how can a parent who already feels stretched too thin possibly succeed at homeschooling?
-Like the socialization question, the answer is that homeschooling is actually superior to site-based schooling in this respect.
+Like the socialization question, the answer is that homeschooling is superior to site-based schooling in this respect.
 If that answer makes your jaw drop and say, “What?!” please hear me out.

-I’d like to present fourteen reasons why homeschooling not only saves time but can also save stress for families.
-I realize that homeschooling isn’t for everyone; and, for some people, it’s not even an option.
+I want to present fourteen reasons why homeschooling not only saves time but can also save stress for families.
+I realize that homeschooling isn’t for everyone; for some people, it’s not even an option.
 However, for me and my family, it has proven, after 25 years of homeschooling, to be an incredibly positive experience.
 These top fourteen reasons reflect that personal experience.

 1. No Homework